Team: Huntress EDR

 NOTE: This doesn't apply for e-mail only reporting integrations.
 We will send the e-mail incident with the Organization Name exactly as it appears in Huntress to the specified address(es).

 When reporting incidents to a multi-tenant PSA or ticketing system, Huntress needs to be able to match up the "Organization Name" in Huntress to the name of your client or site name.
-Since all incident reports sent by Huntress are reviewed by a member of our Threat Operations team, we can search your PSA for the appropriate client based on the Organization Name you have Huntress (if you have set up an integration into your ticketing system).
+Since all incident reports sent by Huntress are reviewed by a Security Operations Center (SOC) analyst, we can search your PSA for the appropriate client based on the Organization Name you have in Huntress (if you have set up an integration into your ticketing system).

 For ConnectWise Manage customers, we offer the ability to map Huntress Organization names to ConnectWise Manage names under the Integrations page.
 See Reporting Incidents to CW Manage (name matching) for more information.